AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific person using role + index: delete t<INDEX> or delete s<INDEX>.
+1. User requests to delete a specific person using role + index: delete <INDEX>

 2. ConnectEd validates the role and index.